lgeorgieff/ccbuild/README.md

 {
   "checkFs": {
     "check": [
-      "<GLOB paths to files to be checked whether they are included in any compilation unit>" ],
+      "<GLOB paths to files to be checked whether they are included in any compilation unit defined in the same config file as this rule>"
+    ],
     "fileExtensions": [
       "<file extensions of files to be checked.
 This filter is applied on files resulting from \"check\".
 If nothing is specified, the default is set to \".js\" and \".json\">"